-- 5 large ripe tomato
+- 5 large ripe tomatoes

 A member of the nightshade family (along with aubergines, peppers and chillies), tomatoes are in…